JTinkers/HttpDo/README.md

 If you haven't noticed yet, the `HttpGet` and `HttpPost` have an extra parameter called `secure`.

-The said parameter indicates whether or not requests will execute `HasAccess()` and `HasFileAccess()` before letting the request to go through.
+The said parameter indicates whether or not requests will execute `HasAccess()` and `HasFileAccess()` before letting the request go through.